 In the case of the Order Land, the Order Scheme has Planning Permission.

-The Planning Permission has been granted with a completed legal agreement dated XX (CDXX) and a set of planning conditions, including pre-commencement conditions (CDXX).
+The Planning Permission has been granted with a completed legal agreement dated XX (CDE.10 and CDE.11) and a set of planning conditions, including pre-commencement conditions (CDE.1).
 The Developer, who has now partnered with the Council to build the scheme, is proactively progressing discussions with the LPA on minor material changes to the approved parameters under the Planning Permission.
 These changes are proposed by the Developer to be submitted in the form of a Minor Material Amendment (“MMA”) Application under section 73 of the 1990 Act in relation to the Planning Permission.
-The exact form for formal submission is to be finally agreed with the LPA.
-On the basis of the Developer proceeding with the format of an MMA, a separate Reserved Matters will be submitted alongside for the entire Order Land.
-Both submissions are anticipated for submission mid 2025 with determination late 2025. t
+These minor material parameter changes are illustrated by the revised parameter plans (March 2025) prepared by Lovell’s design team (as found at Appendix 8 of this Statement).
+From these plans, the can be seen minor changes when compared to the approved parameters under the Planning Permission.
+Further, a comparison matrix table is also found at Appendix 8 which demonstrates the minor adjustments to the metrics of the approved scheme under the Planning Permission and the s73 scheme now being pursued.
+The Developer is proceeding with the format of an MMA and in parallel with this a separate Reserved Matters application (for approval of all details across the site as a whole).
+Both submissions are anticipated for submission in June 2025 with determination expected December 2025 or early 2026.
+Pre-demolition and early pre-start conditions will also be discharged during this year to ensure continued demolition of the site beyond Phase 0.
+This is specifically cited within the letter from Lovell dated 5th March 2025 as appended to Mr Tucker’s Proof of Evidence.

 It is not unusual for a Developer to take on parameter changes, post-Outline Planning Permission, in the form of Minor Amends.

-The MMA will relate to improvements to the Order Scheme to include increased social rent affordable homes and increased amenity space with improved connectivity.
-The changes are mainly focussed on the spatial layout of blocks with such design changes being subject to constructive pre-application consultation.
+The MMA will relate to improvements to the Order Scheme to include: increased social rent affordable homes and increased amenity space with improved connectivity to the High Street.
+The changes are mainly focussed on the spatial layout of blocks with such design changes being subject to constructive pre-application consultation (as illustrated by the revised parameter plans attached to Appendix 8).
 The single RMA submission will comply with these revised parameters as approved under the MMA.
 The revisions set out in the MMA remain based on the fundamental parameters and first principles of the design code approved as part of the Planning Permission.

-The Planning Agreement binds any MMA in relation to the Planning Permission, unless the MMA necessitates or requires amendments to the Planning Agreement.
+The Planning Agreement (at paragraphs 17.2 to 17.4) binds any MMA in relation to the Planning Permission, unless the MMA necessitates or requires amendments to the Planning Agreement.
 A limited number of conditions will need to be formally varied as a result of the MMA.

 More generally, none of the conditions of the Planning Permission or obligations attached to the Planning Agreement are unusual or onerous.
-To note there are only three pre-demolition (above ground) conditions (two of which exempt Phase 0) relating to construction logistics and environmental management and dust management.
-I am satisfied that the pre-demolition and pre-commencement conditions’ discharging process under the Developer’s responsibility is capable of moving forward in timely fashion once the MMA is formally approved and alongside (and part of) the RMA approval process.
+To note there are only three pre-demolition (above and below ground) conditions (two of which exempt Phase 0) relating to construction logistics and environmental management and dust management.
+I am satisfied that the pre-demolition and pre-commencement conditions’ discharging process under the Developer’s responsibility is capable of moving forward in timely fashion.
 I am also satisfied that the operational and compliance conditions are not unusual or onerous and capable of compliance.
-There are no impediments to receiving and implementing the highways consents.
+To my knowledge, there are no impediments to receiving and implementing the highways consents.